Tsuweiquan/GetCryptoPriceV2_bot/README.md

 4) Lambda function will run the code to obtain the crypto price
 5) Lambda function will do a post request to telegram chat id that triggered the message
 6) User will receive the Crypto price.

+HOW TO RUN?
+*Runs in Python 3.8
+*import requests // This has to setup lambda Layers or build requests library into the lambda function